 It’s a lot more complicated than that, but it’s difficult to give away much more without spoilers.
 The whole is based on the life of internationally renowned artist Gerhard Richter, who has read the script by the writer-director and made one or two suggestions which were incorporated.
 However, Richter has subsequently disowned the film (despite not having viewed it).
 Kurt’s tutor at the Kunstakademie is based on equally celebrated artist Joseph Beuys.
 Von Donnersmarck describes the piece as a work of fiction, although a great deal of the material appears to be historically accurate with names changed.

-Never Look Away picked up a well deserved two Oscar nominations earlier this year, for Best Foreign Film and Best Cinematography (it was shot by Caleb Deschanel whose impressive credits include The Black Stallion, Carroll Ballard, 1979).
+Never Look Away garnered two well deserved Oscar nominations earlier this year, for Best Foreign Film and Best Cinematography (it was shot by Caleb Deschanel whose impressive credits include The Black Stallion, Carroll Ballard, 1979).
 Alongside The Lives Of Others, which dealt with the Stasi (the East German secret police), it feels as if von Donnersmarck is building a panorama of German history through a series of historically grounded narratives of which this is only the second.

 Finally, the German title Werk Ohne Autor translates literally as Work Without Author in reference to the artist’s claim that the photographs which form the basis of paintings “are just photographs”.
 This film suggests there’s a lot more to these apparently random images than that.
 Possibly the most effective slice of narrative storytelling we’ll see in the cinema this year.
 Supremely powerful, dirtylicious stuff.

 Never Look Away is out in the UK on Friday, July 5th.
-Watch the film trailer below:
+On VoD on Monday, October 28th.